Do you love lighthouses, seafood, beer, and rocky coastline views? If so, I can’t think of a better place to visit than Portland, Maine!

 The nearest airport to Portland, ME, is the Portland International Jetport.
 It’s less than a five-mile drive from Downtown Portland.

-However, if you’re planning to spend more time road tripping through New England, I would suggest flying into the Boston Logan International Airport.
+However, if you’re planning to spend more time road-tripping through New England, I would suggest flying to the Boston Logan International Airport.
 This airport is larger, so flights into this airport tend to be cheaper.
 Portland is a 110-mile drive from the Boston Logan Airport, but there are lots of great places to stop along the way, like Salem, Portsmouth, and more.

-If you’re driving, Portland is a 110-mile drive from Boston, a 319-mile drive from New York City, and a 470-mile drive from Philadelphia, the nearest large cities in the area.
+If you’re driving, Portland is a 110-mile drive from Boston, a 319-mile drive from New York City, and a 470-mile drive from Philadelphia.

 Do I Need a Car in Portland, ME?